Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Glenelg had a median income among taxpayers of $56,954 and an average income of $80,322.
-Nationally, these figures are high compared to the national median of $54,808 and average of $66,852 for Greater Adelaide.
-Based on Wage Price Index growth of 8.8% since financial year ended June 2023, current estimates as of September 2025 would be approximately $61,966 (median) and $87,390 (average).
+According to AreaSearch's aggregation of latest postcode level ATO data released on June 30, 2023, Glenelg had a median income among taxpayers of $56,954 and an average income of $80,322.
+These figures are significantly higher than national averages of $54,808 for median income and $66,852 for average income in Greater Adelaide.
+Based on Wage Price Index growth of 8.8% since June 30, 2023, estimated incomes as of September 2025 would be approximately $61,966 (median) and $87,390 (average).
 According to the 2021 Census, Glenelg's personal income ranks at the 69th percentile ($915 weekly), while household income sits at the 31st percentile.
-The predominant income cohort spans 27.4% of locals (1,048 people) in the $1,500 - $2,999 category, consistent with broader trends across the region showing 31.8% in the same category.
-Housing affordability pressures are severe, with only 84.7% of income remaining after housing costs, ranking at the 32nd percentile.
+Income distribution shows that 27.4% of locals fall within the $1,500 - 2,999 category, which is consistent with broader regional trends showing 31.8% in the same category.
+Glenelg faces severe housing affordability pressures, with only 84.7% of income remaining after housing costs, ranking at the 32nd percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income